codedump/paul/README.md

 from an integrated IPython shell.

-It features some sueful ideas borrowed from a commercial data analysis tool called IgorPro(tm) made by a great company called Wavemetrics, a number of data reading/writing functions for various more or less obscure scientific data formats, and some new ideas of my own.
+It features some sueful ideas borrowed from a commercial data analysis tool called *IgorPro(tm)* made by *Wavemetrics*, a number of data reading/writing functions for various more or less obscure scientific data formats, and some new ideas.

 Here's an incomplete feature list: